Whittle Integrated Strategic Planning is a concept of long-term planning which considers:

 Theory of Constraints (TOC)

-Theory of Constraints (TOC) views any manageable system as being limited in achieving its goals by a very small number of constraints.
+The Theory of Constraints (TOC) is a management philosophy originated by Eliyahu M.Goldratt in the 1980’s.
+TOC has been successfully applied in the manufacturing industry for decades and has a wide application for the mining industry.
+TOC views any manageable system as being limited in achieving its goals by a very small number of constraints.
 Theory of Constraints recognises that processes and organisations are vulnerable to their weakest link, which can adversely affect the performance of the entire operation.

 Whittle Consulting utilises Theory of Constraints in a strategic context to: